“But now, O Lord, you are our Father; we are the clay, and you are our potter; we are all the work of your hand.” Isaiah 64:8

 “Everyone is an artist.
 The Problem is how to remain an artist once we grow up.”

 How do we use Sketch books in Our School?

 Though the National Curriculum guidance says to use sketchbooks from Key Stage Two we use them from Year 1 upwards.

 What is a Sketchbook?

-It is a personal document which record the children’s thinking process which then leads to outcome.
+It is a personal document which plot the children’s thinking process which then leads to an outcome.